Hi, my name is Kali. I’m the founder of Blush. And I’m going to tell you what no one else will tell you about starting your own business.

 Chances are you either know me or work with me, or you’ve seen my writing elsewhere (hopefully?).
-So you probably know that I started Blush roughly two years ago – three if you count the development – which puts me back in my early twenties.
+So you probably know that I started Blush roughly five years ago – four if you count the development – which puts me back in my mid twenties.

 Oof.
 Whatta process.